Updated on: November 12, 2024

 Read our full Proton VPN review

-You also get access to a user-friendly macOS app that comes with an easy-to-navigate interface and works with new Macs using M1/M2 chips — that said, I don’t like how the app doesn’t work on macOS 11, so you need to perform a manual setup to use the VPN on that operating system version, which is inconvenient.
+You also get access to a user-friendly macOS app that comes with an easy-to-navigate interface and works with new Macs using M1/M2 chips — and it’s compatible with versions 10.12 and later.
+Plus, the app is regularly updated to remain compatible with Mac updates.

-hide.me has several premium plans that start at $2.22 / month.
-The paid plans include access to all servers, streaming support, and 10 simultaneous devices.
+hide.me has several premium plans that start at $2.29 / month.
+The paid plans include access to all servers in 58 countries, streaming support for popular sites like Netflix, and 10 simultaneous devices.
 All plans are backed by a 30-day money-back guarantee.

 Bottom line:

-hide.me provides good torrenting support and allows unlimited data.
-It has servers in 5+ countries and comes with strong security features.
-However, it lacks streaming support, has limited speeds, and only allows 1 device.
+hide.me provides unlimited and ad-free data on its free plan, as well as servers in 5+ countries to choose from.
+It has great Mac-specific features but lacks streaming support, has limited speeds, and only allows 1 device.
 Upgrading to one of hide.me’s premium plans gives you unlimited data, the fastest speeds, access to all of its servers, streaming support, and up to 10 connections.

-5. Hotspot Shield — Intuitive Mac VPN With Fast Speeds & Unlimited Data
+4. Hotspot Shield — Intuitive Mac VPN With Fast Speeds

 Hotspot Shield is very simple to use — the Mac app’s interface is clean and well-designed, so you won’t have problems even if you’ve never used a VPN before.
 This makes it a decent choice for new users.
-Also, like Proton VPN, it allows unlimited data (but displays ads).
+Also, like Proton VPN and hide.me, it allows unlimited data (but displays ads).

 Hotspot Shield provides pretty good speeds on its free plan — when I visited sites in Safari, they loaded instantly, and HD videos on YouTube took just 2 seconds to load and didn’t buffer when I skipped through them.
 I even experienced good speeds on long-distance servers.
 That said, I had faster speeds with Proton VPN’s free plan and even faster speeds using ExpressVPN.